JorgeTheCreator/todo-list/README.md

 Seeing a clear outline of your completed and uncompleted shopping list may help keeping you mentally focused.

-Have fun using this app
+Have fun using this app.